wmo-im/wis2box/docs/source/reference/running/data-pipeline-plugins.rst

 Note that the regular expression **must** contain two groups (for 4-digit year and 2-digit month), which are used as part of synop2bufr processing.
 Consult the `synop2bufr`_ documentation for more information.

-A typical synop2bufr plugin workflow would like:
+A typical synop2bufr plugin workflow definition would be defined as follows:

 .. code-block:: yaml